-- Median National Percentile The median national percentile is the score that divides the distribution of student scores in half.
+Median National Percentile - The median national percentile is the score that divides the distribution of student scores in half.
 The median national percentile for the nation is 50, meaning that half of the students score above 50 and half of them score below 50.
 In ELA, the median national percentile of 55 for the school is the same as the system and lower than that of the RESA and state.
-In social studies, the median national percentile for the system is 53, which is lower than both the RESA and state. - Mean Normal Curve Equivalent The Normal Curve Equivalent (NCE) scale ranges from 1-99 and coincides with the percentile scale at 1, 50, and 99.
+In social studies, the median national percentile for the system is 55, which is higher than the RESA and lower than the state.

+- Mean Normal Curve Equivalent The Normal Curve Equivalent (NCE) scale ranges from 1-99 and coincides with the percentile scale at 1, 50, and 99.
 These are based on an equal-interval scale, which allows for meaningful comparisons.
 The mean NCE is computed by adding the NCE scores of all students in a group and then dividing by the number of students in that group.
 In ELA, the school received a mean NCE score of 53.7.
-In social studies, the system's mean NCE score was 51.3.
+In social studies, the system's mean NCE score was 52.6. - Summary Data Exclusions: This table provides counts for the numbers of students who were excluded from summary data calculations at the school, system, or state levels (no comparison data is provided).

-- Summary Data Exclusions: This table provides counts for the numbers of students who were excluded from summary data calculations at the school, system, or state levels (no comparison data is provided).
-Students were excluded from summary data if they received a PTNA, DNA, IV, or PIV designation in lieu of - Students were excluded from summary data if they received a PTNA, DNA, IV, or PIV designation in lieu of a scale score. - Present, Test Not Attempted (PTNA) No students received a PTNA in ELA or social studies. - Did Not Attempt (DNA) No students received a DNA in ELA or social studies. - Invalidation (IV) One student received an IV in ELA as well as in social studies. - Participation Invalidation (PIV) No students received a PIV in ELA or social studies.
+Students were excluded from summary data if they received a PTNA, DNA, IV, PIV, or ME designation in lieu.

+Students were excluded from summary data if they received a PTNA, DNA, IV, PIV, or ME designation in lieu of a scale score.

+- Present, Test Not Attempted (PTNA) No students received a PTNA in ELA or social studies. - Did Not Attempt (DNA) No students received a DNA in ELA or social studies. - Invalidation (IV) One student received an IV in ELA. - Participation Invalidation (PIV) No students received a PIV in ELA or social studies. - Medical Emergency (ME) (Spring only) One student received a ME in ELA.